How to Effectively Use User Agents for Web Scraping

 How can I get a list of user agents for web scraping?

-In this article, we've taken a look at the User-Agent header and how it's used in web scraping.
-In short, user-agent provides metadata information about the request sender's device and by including appropriate user-agent strings in web scraping requests we can drastically reduce scraper blocking rates.
+In this article, we've looked at the User-Agent header and how it's used in web scraping.
+In short, the User-Agent provides metadata about the request sender's device and software, and by including appropriate User-Agent strings in your web scraping requests, you can drastically reduce the chances of your scraper being blocked.

 We've also covered how to rotate user agents for web scraping.
 We've scraped our own user agent string pool from useragentstrings.net and used weighted randomization to rotate user agents in python.
 Finally, we've covered how to add these user agents to web scraping clients like httpx, playwright and Scrapfly Python SDK.